Yanina-Andriienko/immo-eliza-ml/README.md

 ## Model

-The project explores several machine learning models, starting with a baseline Linear Regression model and experimenting with more complex models like RandomForest and Polynomial regressors.
+The project explores several machine learning models, starting with a baseline RandomForest model and experimenting with other models like Linear Regression and Polynomial regressors.
 The final model selection is based on performance metrics such as R² score and Mean Squared Error (MSE).

 ## Installation